dma-graveyard/MONALISA2/FlowManagement/EPD/README.md

 Must be embedded inside an EPD installation.

-For ship components, edit <homepath>/epd-ship.properties and set the plugin properties For ship components, edit <homepath>/epd-ship.properties and set the plugin properties
+For ship components, edit <homepath>/epd-ship.properties and set the plugin path For shore components, edit <homepath>/epd-shore.properties and set the plugin path

-	- epd.plugin_components       - Add the component name (name reused for class)
 	- epd.plugin_classpath        - Add this jar file to the path.
 Delimit with : or ; depending on platform
-	- component.name.class        - Add the class name of the component

 ## Components

-### epd.ship.monalisa.tvp
+### Ship components

+#### monalisa.tvp

-Implement the Tactical Voyage Plan endpoint in the ship.
+Implements the Tactical Voyage Plan endpoint in the ship.

 Implementing class :
      **dk.dma.epd.ship.monalisa2.TacticalVoyagePlanExchangeHandler**

+### Shore components

+TBD - To Be Developed